 Here are the Zip files for the above BreadStorm files.

 Mix all the levain ingredients together for about 1 minute and cover with plastic wrap.
 Let it sit at room temperature for around 7-8 hours or until the starter has doubled.
+I used my proofer set at 83 degrees and it took about 4 hours.
 You can use it immediately in the final dough or let it sit in your refrigerator overnight.

 Main Dough Procedure